-This omelet recipe for kids is so easy, they will be wanting to make their own version in no time.
-It really isn't hard to make an exceptionally good omelet with simple ingredients — the actual trick lies in making sure you use the right pan (non-stick or cast iron) and heat it to just the right temperature.
+This omelet recipe for kids is so easy they will be wanting to make their own version in no time.
+It isn't hard to make an exceptionally good omelet with simple ingredients — the trick lies in making sure you use the right pan (non-stick or cast iron) and heat it to just the right temperature.

 Omelet Recipe for Kids: Tips for a Perfect Breakfast

-This omelet recipe is simple, calling only for cheese.
-But you can certainly get creative, adding any variety of meats, vegetables, and cheeses your kids like to make the omelet to their tastes.
+This omelet recipe is simple, calling only for cheese, but you can certainly get creative, adding any variety of meats and vegetables your kids like to make the omelet to their tastes.